sbenson09/sbscanner/README.md

   * (`time` output on 10k URL/Ports: `1.14s user 0.27s system 73% cpu 1.925 total`).
 * In larger scans that would likely run on a daily schedule, the script is also sufficiently performant, but could certainly be optimized
   * (`time` output on 258k URL/Ports: `43.21s user 15.13s system 3% cpu 24:28.23 total`).
+* CSV file input assumes the use of a header row.

 ## Limitations
 * The scanner assumed TCP, and does not support the scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
 * Testing has been limited to webservers running on localhost via docker.
-Additional testing with remote targets at scale.
+Additional testing with remote targets at scale would be very desirable, but avoided for this assignment.
+* Requests that are silently dropped by either the server or WAFs may result in significant slowdowns.

 ## Dependencies
 * aiosync